Opaekaa Falls Trail Still Closed

 The public land around Opaeka’a Falls is still closed by special decree of the state Department of Land and Natural Resources.
 Personally, I feel the closure is unwarranted, though I have been too busy to address my concerns to the state or even to blog about it.
 I don’t know what it would take to get it open again.
 When it was open, it wasn’t even a real trail and certain sections are hazardous, I guess it was just too close to the road and too easy for non-experienced hikers to get into dangerous situations.

-The photo above shows the fence and signs that the state installed all along the trailhead area (with a memorial to the women—click to enlarge).
+The photo above shows the fence and signs that the state installed all along the trailhead area (with a memorial to the women).
 I have seen state rangers there enforcing the closure, and I assume fining the people they find.
 However, looking at these photos I took a while ago, there is no mention that the area is off limits.
 I have heard that residents nearby, for whatever reason, report cars parked there, so you don’t have much of a chance of sneaking in.

 I think the DLNR made a big mistake installing the fence.
 It is obviously easy to hop over or go around.
 If you went around on the left side, you’d end up on the right trail.
 But if you went around on the right side as it looks possible to do in the photo above, you would find yourself on the steep slope with slippery vegetation that is precisely the spot where the women fell to their deaths.